Radula/CourseProject/codebook.md

 ActivityName
 - The activity name.

-## Variable Definitions: ##
+## Variable Units: ##
 - All original signal units are signals from the acceleraomter of the phone or the gyroscop.
-These digital values (sampled at 50HZ) where them processed in various ways.
+These signals were A/D sampled.
+These digital values (sampled at 50HZ) where then digitally processed as indicated in the variable definition section.
+The value of the signal units of the accelerometer correspond to acceleration in a particular direction of X,Y,Z directions and the gyroscope values correspond to rotational veloicty in a particular axis of rotation of axes X,Y,or Z.

 ## Data Description: ##